ypeckstadt/hyperledger-composer-escrow-payment/README.md

 * much easier to deploy compared to normal Hyperledger Fabric chaincode deployment and development.

 ## Todo
 * I have not implemented ACL rules or unit tests for it.
+If done a lot of the transaction code will move to ACL when it comes to the checks.
 However all is in place to easily test ACL rules.
+As a next step I will create a more ACL focussed version.
 * need to add cucumber tests